matiasleize/GC_MCMC/README.md

 You can use GILA_MCMC freely, provided that in your publications you cite the paper mentioned.

+## Overview
+This project is designed to read and process various types of astronomical data, including chronometers, BAO, and DESI data.
+It also includes functionality to plot the data for visualization.

 ## Create a virtual environment
 In order to create a virtual environment with the libraries that are needed to run this module, follow the next steps:
 * Clone the repository: ``` git clone```